 Kitchen aprons, cloths, and tea towels are already laundered daily at 90°C and aprons changed between shifts.

-The staff changing room/toilet allocated in the flat, washing machine and tumble dryer will be cleaned and sanitised daily and included on a daily cleaning checklist.
+The staff changing room/toilet allocated in the flat is included on the cleaning checklist.

 3.4 Personal protective equipment